10 Best Apps For Small Business Owners

 Full Contact takes the traditional address book and builds on it, turning it into something even more useful.

-After you’ve added your contacts to the service (which runs on iOS, Android, and in your web browser), the service spins into action.
+After you’ve added your contacts to the service (which runs on iOS, Android, and your web browser), the service spins into action.
 It ferrets out duplicate contacts and data, scours the web and social media to fill in gaps, and gathers valuable information about your contacts.

 Want to be able to make a note that one of your employees is celebrating his twenty-fifth wedding anniversary next week?
 How about impressing a client by wishing her a happy birthday?
 Full Contact makes keeping those kinds of notes easy.

 This information gives you a broader picture of the people you interact with and is valuable for keeping everything you might need to know about someone on hand.
-You can then sync that information to different services and devices, giving you a robust, centralized location for all of your contact information.
+You can then sync that information to different services and devices, giving you a robust, centralized location for all your contact information.
 You no longer need to be tied to a Rolodex or your notes at the office.

 Gusto